JMarkdown: JavaScript empowered markdown with dynamic syntax extensions

 The extension parses the input and generates a <table> having the right form.
 All of the grid lines are drawn by CSS and can be customized. jmarkdown throws in some CSS at the start of the HTML output so that the games look more-or-less right out of the box.

-One cool thing is that the text give to the row, column and caption options can (a) span multiple lines (if you have a really long name for the game) and (b) are passed through the markdown interpreter so you can do some tricksy things with it.
+One cool thing is that the text give to the row, column and caption options can (a) span multiple lines (if you have a really long name for the game) and (b) are passed through the markdown interpreter so you can do some tricksy things with it (such as include footnotes).
 E.g.,

 Markdown code